zcai2672/apigee-edgemicro-docker/README.md

 2. To test, run ``` curl http://localhost:8000/firstproxy/anything ```

-    you should see something like this
+    If deployment is successful, you should see something like this
     ```
     {"error":"missing_authorization","error_description":"Missing Authorization header"}
     ```
-    then run ``` curl http://localhost:8000/secondproxy/anything ``` to test the the filter You should get the following if your filter that you have configured works.
+    To test if the filter is working, run ``` curl http://localhost:8000/secondproxy/anything ``` You should get the following if the proxy filter that you have configured works.
+    ```
-    ```{"message":"no match found for /secondproxy/anything","status":404}```
+    {"message":"no match found for /secondproxy/anything","status":404}
+    ```

-3. To start running microgateway:second image
+3. Deploy the second gateway microgateway:second image
 ```docker run -d -p 8001:8000 -e EDGEMICRO_ORG="your-orgname" -e EDGEMICRO_ENV="your-env" -e EDGEMICRO_KEY="xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx" -e  EDGEMICRO_SECRET="xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx" -P -it microgateway:second```

 4. To test, run ``` curl http://localhost:8001/secondproxy/anything ```